Christine Beitl

 Prior to working at the University of Maine, Beitl taught at both the University of Georgia and Emory University.
 She was also awarded a Fulbright Fellowship for research in Ecuador.

-Funding for Beitl’s research has come from an ADVANCE Rising Tide Center NSF grant, the Maine EPSCoR-NSF SSI, and the Wenner Gren Foundation, among others.
+Funding for Beitl’s research has come from the National Science Foundation, the Maine Department of Marine Resources, the Maine EPSCoR-NSF SSI, and the Wenner Gren Foundation, among others.
 Her work has been published in Human Ecology, World Development, the Journal of Political Ecology, and the International Journal of the Commons.

 Selected Publications